yoshimasa36g/SampleOfSpeechToTextWithVisualStudioForMac/README.md

-Sample of speech to text with Visual Studio for Mac
+This is Sample of speech to text at iOS by Visual Studio for Mac.